MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 ---
-title: Get started with the process mining capbility
+title: Get started with the process mining capability
 description: Learn how to use the process mining capability with sample data in a tutorial.
 author: donums
 contributors: